aiops/docs/docs/shipping_logs/filebeats.md

 ```
 ./connect-filebeat.sh -t <private key> -a <application name> -m <module>
 ```
-\<private key\> is your private key which can be found in the Integration and Profile tab inside logsight.ai platform.
+\<private key\> is your private key which can be found in the Integration and Profile tab inside logsight.ai platform.<br>
-\<application name\> is the name of the application you have already created.
+\<application name\> is the name of the application you have already created.<br>
 \<module\> is the name of the system that you want to connect.
 For example, if you have running nginx service, the \<module\> will be nginx.

 ### Supported systems